Skip to Main Content

 7/1 ARM FAQ

-In contrast, an ARM typically starts with a lower interest rate than fixed-rate mortgages, but after a specified introductory period, the rate can go up or down.
+• The main distinction between an adjustable-rate mortgage and a fixed-rate loan lies in the interest rate structure.
+A fixed-rate loan locks in the interest rate when the mortgage closes and remains constant throughout the loan term.
+This consistency allows for predictable monthly payments.In contrast, an ARM typically starts with a lower interest rate than fixed-rate mortgages, but after a specified introductory period, the rate can go up or down.
 While ARMs often include caps that limit the maximum and minimum levels the interest rate can adjust, the potential for variable payments makes ARMs inherently more risky than fixed-rate loans.

-• 7/1 ARMs typically offer a lower initial interest rate for the first seven years as compared to fixed-rate mortgages.
+• 7/1 ARMs typically offer a lower initial interest rate for the first seven years than fixed-rate mortgages.
 This can result in lower monthly payments at the beginning, which can be beneficial if you plan to move, refinance or earn a higher salary before the rate adjustment period begins.
 However, once the initial fixed-rate period is over, your interest rate and monthly payments can increase if market rates rise.

-• A 7/1 ARM can make sense in a few situations.
-If you’re planning to sell your home within seven years, a 7/1 ARM can be a great fit.
-You’ll benefit from the lower interest rate without having to worry about the rate rising with each adjustment.
+• A 7/1 ARM can make sense in a few situations:If you plan to sell your home within seven years, it can be a great fit.
+You’ll benefit from the lower interest rate without worrying about the rate rising with each adjustment.